-He is Editor Emeritus of Down East: The Magazine of Maine, having served as Editor in Chief from 2005 to 2013, before stepping down to write full time.
+Paul is Editor Emeritus of Down East: The Magazine of Maine, having served as Editor in Chief from 2005 to 2013, before stepping down to write full time.
 A native of Maine, he attended Yale University, where he graduated with a degree in English, and he holds an MFA in creative writing from Emerson College.
 He is a former member of the Maine Arts Commission and a current member of the Maine Humanities Council.
-Paul is a Registered Maine Guide specializing in fly fishing and outdoor recreation and lives on a trout stream in coastal Maine.
+He is also a Registered Maine Guide specializing in fly fishing and lives on a trout stream in coastal Maine.

 The Bangor Daily News named Paul one of its 12 Mainers to Watch in 2012.